EdgarChang/NomiMate/README.md

 # NomiMate

-This is a webpage developed for the coding challenge of the Shopify Front-End Developer Internship Summer 2021 application.
+This is a webpage developed for the coding challenge of the Shopify Front-End Developer Internship Fall 2021 application.

 This webpage allows user to search for movie with its title and nominate up to 5 movies for an upcoming award.